laurence702/trade_store/README.md

 npm run lint
 ```
 ### Run your unit tests
-*Tests are not really written, but you can use Jest built-in into this boilerplate.
-Pull requests are welcome, as well. :)*
+*Tests are not really written, but hopefully I can add them in a later time :)*
 ```
 npm run test:unit
 ```
 ### File structure
-This is pretty much the default file structure that you get from scaffolding app from `vue-cli 3`, added stuff to suit the needs of the boilerplate.
+This is pretty much the default file structure that you get from scaffolding app from `vue-cli 3`, added stuff to suit the needs of the this prject.
 ```
 .
 |____.browserslistrc